Murder of Janet Brown: Possible links to Carolanne Jackson murder

 On 11 April 1997, there was a similar murder of a 50-year-old woman 10 miles away in Wooburn Green, and police announced that they were investigating possible links between the cases.
 The victim was a jewellery dealer named Carolanne Jackson (also known as Carolyne Ann Jackson or Carol Anne Jackson), who ran an antiques business from her home.
-She had complained at least twice to police about a stalker before she was found dead and tied up in the kitchen of her cottage.
-She died from asphyxiation and from head injuries, and police thought that she had been beaten to death by a burglar who had tried to get her to give him details of how to get into her safe, where a large amount of jewels were stored.
+She had complained at least twice to police about a stalker before she was found bound and dead and in the kitchen of her cottage.
+She died from asphyxiation and from head injuries, and police believed that she had been beaten to death by a burglar who had tried to force her to instruct him how to open her safe, where a large amount of jewels were stored.
 They also revealed that the killer may have waited for Jackson to return from a trip abroad, and followed her into her home as she was unloading her car.
-Jackson had lived alone, and she was also known to be very security-conscious and had her home protected by an alarm system.
-A few months before her death she had contacted police complaining of a man following her in her car, and had also reported a man standing outside her house, who then banged on the door.
-She had also made other previous complaints about being followed, and had been burgled the previous year.
-The lead detective on the case stated "It is my firm suspicion that regrettably Ms Jackson had been targeted by someone who knew what sort of trade she was in.
+Jackson had lived alone, and she was also known to be very security-conscious and her home was protected by an alarm system.
+A few months before her death, she had contacted police complaining of a man following her as she drove, and had also reported a man standing outside her house who also banged on the door.
+She had also registered other complaints about being followed, and had been burgled the previous year.
+The lead detective on the case stated: "It is my firm suspicion that regrettably Ms Jackson had been targeted by someone who knew what sort of trade she was in.
 Someone suspected she might have items at her home which would be of value.
 It is likely they had been hanging around the area waiting for her and, indeed, may have been in the area in earlier days or weeks."
 Some suggested that, had Jackson been stalked, her murder could have been sexually motivated.

-One thing that was noted was the fact that the murders of Brown and Jackson, who were almost the exact same age, occurred on almost the exact same day two years apart - in Brown's case 10 April, in Jackson's 11 April.
+The murders of Brown and Jackson, who were almost the same age, occurred on almost the same day two years apart; in Brown's case 10 April, in Jackson's 11 April.